theias/ias_package_shell/README.md

 * Functioning on both Debian and RPM based systems after only having installed those dependencies

+It is known to work on the following Linux Distributions:

+* EL 5,6,7,8
+* Various Debian systems, including Ubuntu 16.04, 18.04, 20.04, Raspian, etc

+It probably works on more, but those are the main distributions I use.

 ## The _Full Project_ Template

 The _Full Project_ template is a project template that ships with IAS Package Shell.